(This article was last updated on Jan. 5, 2023)

 What are expat savings plans?

 Typically, the plans have a contribution period.
 5 years is often the shortest time you can save, with 25-30 years being the longest plans.
-Typically, the 20-30 year savings plans are sold more widely-sold in the expat markets.
+Typically, the 20-30 year savings plans are sold more widely in the expat markets.

 These plans are generally coming from Isle of Man, Jersey, Cayman Islands, Bermuda, Puerto Rico, Guernsey and numerous other offshore locations.